Inside: 10 baby sleep strategies that focus on getting baby to sleep through the night so you can finally get some rest

 - Dim the lights – Light suppresses the sleep-inducing hormone melatonin.
 Dim the lights, let the melatonin flow

 - Put on some soothing music, white noise or another dull background noise – The idea is to replicate the noisy gurgling’s of the mother’s womb.
-This also drowns out slamming doors, screaming toddlers and anything else that might turn your baby into a startled starfish just as they’re falling asleep
+This also drowns out slamming doors, busy toddlers and anything else that might turn your baby into a startled starfish just as they’re falling asleep

 - Last breast or bottle-feed – Make sure that tummy is full!